-Potential property implications and reduction in property related budgets depending on the proposals developed, notably if the daycare centres are outsourced to an external provider whereby they take responsibility for the sites or full closure is selected.
-It should be noted that the daycare centres are attached to children's centres on school sites.
+Potential property implications depending on the proposals developed notably if the daycare centres are outsourced to an external provider then they will need to work in partnership with the children's centre who have responsibility for the sites.
+If daycare closure is selected for a setting then the space occupied by the daycare on the children's' centre site will require repurposing in line with previous funding conditions.
+It should be noted that the daycare centres are located within children's centres footprint and are attached or adjacent to primary schools.